 - creatively inclined

-It is not expected they can become disheartened and even critical of the seeming "insult."
+One wouldn't expect that these bosses can become disheartened and even critical of any seeming insult.
 Neither would one guess they can become quite adversarial, because they are 'people-people.'

 You iNtuition-Feeling or NF bosses bring many gifts and natural talents to the role of managing and leading.
 You are natural nurturers.
 You groove to empowering others.
 You are 'people-people' who tend to have a good understanding of what makes people tick.
 Were this the sum of it, every organization in the country would be fighting to hire you!
 You come closer than any other personality type to pulling off making everything alright in the organization and everyone happy.